yaseenkady/tree.pro/raw/10_skeletal/2_joint/reactive_arthritis.md

 # >

+Palm and sole rash

 Arthritis

-Rash on palm and sole